FREDERICK JACOB

 Frederick Jacob, Edgar Jacob, Ernest Jacob and Frederick's wife.

-He fought in the Civil War, was wounded at Dallas in 1864, and discharged in 1865.
+On 14th August 1862 he enlisted in the Union Army to fight in the Civil War and was wounded at Dallas in 1864, and discharged in 1865.
 He had five children:

 2 Frederick W.